 Air loungers are tubular fabric structures that are filled with air to form a canoe-shaped lounge or bed.
 Some include an internal plastic liner in addition to the fabric cover.
 They are intended to replace outdoor furniture and are often marketed as air sofas.
 It’s relatively easy to order an air lounger online as they are sold through a variety of international suppliers.
 Now Lounger is a popular brand.
 Although printed recommendations for use seem to be non-existent, some air lounger advertising includes photos or other suggestions that the product is appropriate for use in water, which has led consumers to use them as floats in pools, rivers, and lakes.

-Unfortunately, when used in this manner, the loungers can lose air quickly and the liner material may split.
-Both situations can lead to a drowning hazard when users become entangled in the loose liner material and forced under water.
-According to consumers who have experienced the problem fist-hand, the products offer no safety warnings or instructions for use.
+Unfortunately, when used in this manner, the loungers can lose air quickly, and the liner material may split.
+Both situations can lead to a drowning hazard when users became entangled in the loose liner material and forced under water.
+According to consumers who have experienced the problem first-hand, the products offer no safety warnings or instructions for use.

 Two Consumer Nightmares